aws-solutions-library-samples/aws-insurancelake-etl/README.md

 1. Open the AWS Console and navigate to [AWS Cloud9](https://console.aws.amazon.com/cloud9control/home)
 1. Select the region to create the Cloud9 environment (should be the same region as the stack; us-east-2 by default)
 1. Select Create environment
-1. Enter an environment name, e.g. InsuranceLakeDemo
+1. Enter an environment name, for example, InsuranceLakeDemo
 1. Select the t3.small instance size (CDK deployment requires more than 1 GB RAM)
 1. Leave the Platform selected as Amazon Linux 2023
 1. Adjust the timeout to your preference